-They sell dreams of college scholarships, pro contracts, and winning a world series when the reality is very few will achieve those goals, no matter how hard they work.
+They sell dreams of college scholarships, pro contracts, and winning a world series when very few will achieve those goals, no matter how hard they work.
 This is something we’ve been very cautious about when selecting a team.

-Finally, the other big downside of club baseball can be the number of games played during the spring, summer, and fall.
+Finally, the other big downside of club baseball is the number of games played during the spring, summer, and fall.
 There are some 10-year-old teams out there playing 100 games a year.
 That is completely insane.
-Kids will either burn out mentally or break down physically playing that amount of baseball when younger.
+Kids will either burn out mentally or break down physically playing that amount of baseball when they are younger.

 Why We Signed Him Up For a Club Baseball Team Anyway

 However, let’s not get ahead of ourselves too much.
-My son is 7-years-old going on eight, and who knows where life will take him when it comes to sports.
+My son is 9-years-old going on ten, and who knows where life will take him when it comes to sports.